HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Lower Bounds for Model Checking

-\item[(\ref{eq:ind4})] \Cref{eq:ind4} ensures the correctness of the $a$-counter.
-We split this into 4 separate conditions.
-Similar to \Cref{eq:ind11} we use the counter on $\pi_{i-1}$ to compare positions that are $\tilde{n}$ steps apart.
+\item[(\ref{eq:ind4})] Formula \ref{eq:ind4} ensures the correctness of the $a$-counter.
+We split this into 4 separate conditions, and, similar to Formula \ref{eq:ind11}, use the counter on $\pi_{i-1}$ to compare positions that are $\tilde{n}$ steps apart.
 Here

-expressed that $\psi$ should hold at the next occurrence of $\varphi$.
-For example, the first line of \Cref{eq:ind4} covers the following case: If both $a_{\pi_i}$ and $\blacktriangle_{\pi_{i-1}}$ hold now and the next time $\blacktriangle_{\pi_{i-1}}$ holds, $a_{\pi_i}$ also holds (so the bit of the $a$-count does not change), then there should $0$ bit before the end of the current $a$-configuration (according to \Cref{eq:counter}).
-Similarly, if the value of $a_{\pi_i}$ now and the next time $\blacktriangle_{\pi_{i-1}}$ holds is different, then there should not be a $0$ bit before the end of the current $a$-configuration (expressed in the last two cases of \Cref{eq:ind4}).
+expresses that $\psi$ should hold at the next occurrence of $\varphi$.
+For example, the first line of Formula \ref{eq:ind4} covers the following case: If both $a_{\pi_i}$ and $\blacktriangle_{\pi_{i-1}}$ hold now and the next time $\blacktriangle_{\pi_{i-1}}$ holds, $a_{\pi_i}$ also holds (so the current bit of the current $a$-configuration does not change), then there should be a $0$-bit before the end of the current $a$-configuration (\cf~\Cref{eq:counter}).
+Similarly, if the value of $a_{\pi_i}$ now and the next time $\blacktriangle_{\pi_{i-1}}$ holds is different, then there should not be a $0$-bit before the end of the current $a$-configuration (expressed in the last two cases of Formula \ref{eq:ind4}).
 As \refu{} can start the counter on $\pi_{i-1}$ at any time, any bits in consecutive $a$-configurations on $\pi_i$ can be compared, so the only winning strategy for \veri{} on $\pi_i$ is to produce a correct $a$-counter.

 \item[(\ref{eq:ind5})] Ensuring the correctness of the $b$-counter is more challenging.
 We again let \refu{} challenge the correctness of the $b$-counter by setting $\mathit{error}$.
-However, different from \Cref{eq:base5} we can not directly identify the same position in the previous $b$-configuration (the construction of $\mathit{prevPos}$ depends on $n$).
+However, different from Formula \ref{eq:base5}, we cannot directly identify the same position in the previous $b$-configuration (note that the construction of $\mathit{prevPos}$ depends on $n$).
 Instead, if $\mathit{error}_{\pi_i}$ is set by \refu{}, \refu{} is also responsible for identifying the same position in the \emph{previous} $b$-configuration by setting $\mathit{errorStart}_{\pi_{i-1}}$ on $\pi_{i-1}$ (which he can do by moving the game producing $\pi_{i-1}$ to state $s_2$, see \Cref{fig:gameStructure}).
 We can then compare the two bits of the $b$-counter pointed to by $\mathit{errorStart}_{\pi_{i-1}}$ and $\mathit{error}_{\pi_i}$.
-As the position where $\mathit{errorStart}_{\pi_{i-1}}$ is set is determined by \refu{} we additionally need to check that the position is correct, i.e., corresponds to the same position within the previous $b$-configuration.
-We define
+As the position where $\mathit{errorStart}_{\pi_{i-1}}$ is set is determined by \refu{} we additionally need to check that the position is correct, \ie, corresponds to the same position within the previous $b$-configuration.
+We define formula $\mathit{falseAlarm}_i$ as follows: